programming/yourproperty/content/posts/your-journey-in-real-estate.md

 ---
-title: 'Your journey in real estate'
+title: Your journey in real estate
 date: '2018-08-06T11:00:00+08:00'
-slug: 'journey'
+slug: journey
 ---
 ### How many property transactions do you think will a typical Singaporean go through in a lifetime?